Om-Saraykar/gdg-backend-task/README.md

    JWT_SECRET=<your_jwt_secret>
    REDIS_URL=<Redis_Connection_URL>
    ```
-   .env file is already added in the project so you can skip this step
+   **NOTE** - .env file is already added in the project so you can skip this step

+4. Starting Redis Container
+    Before starting the backend server, ensure that **Docker Desktop** is running.
+Then, use the following command to start a Redis container:
+    ```bash
+    docker run -d --name redis-container -p 6379:6379 redis
+    ```
+    This command will run the Redis container in detached mode and expose it on port 6379, which is necessary for the caching functionality in the Movies API.
+    Make sure that **Docker Desktop** is up and running to avoid any connection issues.

-4. Start the development server:
+5. Start the development server:
    ```bash
    node server.js
    ```